-- Easy to handle turrets
+- Has audible and easy-to-use handle turrets

-- Not a close range rifle scope
+- Not great for close range use

 The windage and elevation adjustments are extremely easy to handle.
 You do have to lock down these adjustments, or they will get knocked off from firing the rifle.
-When locked, this scope should be able to withstand even more powerful cartrdiges than the .308.
+When locked, this scope should be able to withstand even more powerful cartridges than the .308.

 The lenses work well on this scope, and you get nice, clean images through the ocular lenses.
 Once you get past the 20X magnification, the image can become a little blurry, even when using the eye focus adjustment, but up until then, the image is crystal clear.
 This scope also comes with an extended sunshade for the optical bell which helps cut down on glare.

-The eye relief on this scope is generous throughout the magnification range and gives you a comfortable shooting position for high distance shots.
+The eye relief on this scope is also generous throughout the magnification range and gives you a comfortable shooting position for high distance shots.
 The field of view is also wide, of course, the width goes down as magnification goes up, but is a common theme for any rifle optics.

-- Illuminate Mil-dot reticle
+- Illuminated MIL-dot reticle